 To learn more about the specifications and features of Genesis, the award-winning laser tag system, download the brochure here.

-Now that you know what to budget for, you’re ready to get funding for your laser tag business.
-Like financing other ventures, you can invest your own money or get angel investors willing to fund your dreams.
+Now that you know what to budget for, you’re ready to get your laser tag business funding.
+You can invest your own money or get angel investors willing to fund your dreams, like financing other ventures.

 Another source of investment capital is to crowdsource on sites like Kickstarter or Indiegogo.
 While your chances of getting your entire business funded by customers are rare, running a campaign can help you gauge demand in your market.